 2. When the scores obtained from earlier testing are no longer believed to reflect the student's current ability.
 This occurs when the examinee has engaged in a learning activity since the previous placement testing and the learning activity is likely to have meaningfully improved the examinee's relevant knowledge and skills.

 If any reason exists to believe the examinee's current level of knowledge and skills should be verified, a retest is appropriate.
 The fee for a retake is $10, whether retaking one, two or all three portions.
 Students may only retake the exam once in order to try and improve their placement.
-After the retake, students must wait until after the first four weeks of the following quarter to attempt the exam again.
+After the retake, students must wait until the next quarter to attempt the exam again.
 Students who have retaken the exam and are still convinced of their ability to be in a higher level math or English class may appeal the results to the respective Department Chair.

 A few notes about the placement exam